Aurouzon/FinalHE_1.93-for-intel-Mac/README.md

 ### Prebuilt binaries

 Download a pre-built executable binary below and follow instructions.
-Supported firmwares: 3.60, 3.61, 3.65-3.72
+Supported firmwares: 3.60, 3.61, 3.65-3.74

 - For Windows get the [latest release](https://github.com/soarqin/finalhe/releases/latest)
   - if you have not installed USB driver for PS Vita: install `QcmaDriver_winusb.exe` (also on the releases page)
-- For macOS, the last pre-built [release is v1.5](https://github.com/soarqin/finalhe/releases/tag/v1.5)
+- For macOS, the lastest version in my releases page.
 - For linux openSUSE
   1. add a home [repository](https://software.opensuse.org/package/finalhe) to your local software repositories:
       - `sudo addrepo -f http://download.opensuse.org/repositories/home:/seilerphilipp/openSUSE_Leap_15.0/`